 "how integrating human capital facilitates or impedes firm adoption of a new technology" (Dissertation)

-I test predictions about both the decision to adopt a new technology and its implementation in the context of hospital-physician integration and the adoption of two types of health information technology, where the adaptive behavior required of one technology falls within the zone of acceptance and the adaptive behavior required of the other falls outside the zone of acceptance.
+I test predictions about both the initial decision to adopt a new technology and its implementation in the context of hospital-physician integration and the adoption of two types of health information technology, where the adaptation investment required of one technology falls within the zone of indifference and the adaptation investment required of the other falls outside the zone of indifference.

 "You get what you pay for: how the rise of passive investing threatens risk-taking in r&D"